 What is a phased return to work?

-When should you have a phased return to work?
+Do employers have to agree to a phased return to work?

 Author